mawuliadjei/mawuliadjei/README.md

 You'll also see that I contribute a lot to pyParakeets; a data science dev group I formed with other data people.
 Feel free to reach out to learn more or if you want to join us.

-If you want to check out what I'm doing professionally, feel free to visit my LinkedIn
+If you want to check out what I'm doing professionally, feel free to visit my LinkedIn by clicking on my face to the right lol